Wrestling Hillary Clinton: A Memoir

 That’s freestyle speakin’ and you know I’m right.

 Jeremy was beside Coach and ready with a fresh hand towel that smelled of fungicide, like everything carried in the back of Coach’s truck.
 I wiped the sweat from my eyes, only to have more pour down my forehead, pool in my eyes, and drip off my nose and chin and splash on the mat by my shoes.
 I alternated between shaking my limbs to stay limber and dabbing sweat off my face, mindful of the break on my ring finger, swollen to a useless rigid plank.
 Coach asked, and I said I was fine.
-He nodded and stepped back.
-I wanted to face Hillary while he was still riled.
+He nodded his acorn-shaped head, briefly showing the bald poking through his whispy grey hair, and stepped back.
+I kept my focus on Hillary; I wanted to face him while he was still riled and I was calm.

 The referee called to us a few brief seconds later, and I trotted back to the center of the mat.
 Hillary won the coin toss, and he gave two thumbs up to indicate he wanted us both standing in neutral position.
 We put one foot forward and faced off.
 The referee stood poised, whistle in mouth, and raised his hand.
 I focused on Hillary’s hips.

 Coach only gave a handful of nuggets of wrestling advice in the three years I had known him.
 One was to watch an opponents hips, not their eyes or hands, because where their hips went, they went.
 You can fake hand motion to get someone to react, and you can misdirect them with where you stare, but your hips belie where you will go.
-That was advice from an Iowa coach when Coach was an alternate on the olympic team, at a time when Russians dominated international wrestling because they focused on taking an opponent off their feet, like Hercules defeating Antaeus by lifting him above Mother Earth to severe his source of strength.
+That was advice from an Iowa coach when Coach was an alternate on the olympic team, at a time when Russians dominated international wrestling because they focused on taking an opponent off their feet, setting up throws with taps to the head that provided just enough distraction for them to penetrate your defenses and get close enough to pick you up.
 Coach told the same story once a year, at the beginning of practice, practically without change.

 “But to do that,” he explained slowly, getting eye contact with each of us before continuing, “they need to get their hips close to yours.
 Get you to overreach, so they can step in close.”

-He paused to let that sink in, then raised a stubby finger to make a point, and said, “The Russians realized that if you break a man’s stance, you can do what you want to him.”
-He put down his finger, and say: “Don’t break your stance.”
+He paused to let that sink in, then raised a stubby finger and said, “The Russians realized that if you break a man’s stance, you can do what you want to him.”
+He put down his finger, and said: “Don’t break your stance.”

 “It’s like shoveling dirt all day.
 Or pig slop,” he said.